MorenoLaQuatra/master-thesis-proposals/README.md

-Master Thesis Instructions - NLP @ PoliTO
+Master Thesis Instructions
 =================
+Contact Points:

+- Luca Cagliero: luca.cagliero@politoit
+- Moreno La Quatra: moreno.laquatra@polito.it

 This repository contains the information used for the development a master thesis in the NLP domain at PoliTO.

 Table of contents